flintdata/flint/README.md

 throughput demands.
 You get fast writes, HA, read scaling, and operational sanity at the cost of geographically dispersed local writes and storage scaling for single deployments.

+#### Heterogeneous Deployments (Advanced)

+Each logical database can be configured to a different replica failover (RF) count.
+For a 5 node deployment, you can have your primary database as an RF of 5.
+So that it has 4 read replicas and failover nodes at any given time.
+Another logical database may not have the same read or failover requirements (RF 1), but it may require greater storage scaling.
+You can deploy 5 nodes, 4 of which meet the storage capacity needs of the primary database, and 1 that meets the storage capacity needs of the primary + secondary logical database.
+Thus, you have two logical databases within the same control plane with different HA, read replica, and capacity constraints.

 ## Source Layout
 ```